Activities SEND Local Offer

 Making the most of family days out

-If a young person in your family has SEND, getting out and about can take a bit more planning.
-From how to get there, to where the loos are, there is lots to think about.
-Here are some ways you can make your family adventures a little more stress-free, fun and affordable:
+If a young person in your family has SEND, going out can take a bit more planning.
+From travel to finding toilets, there’s a lot to think about.
+Here are some tips to help make family outings easier, more enjoyable and more affordable.

-🎟️ The Max Card is a discount card gives free or cheaper access to lots of activities and attractions in Newcastle and across the UK.
-To apply for a Max Card, or fid out more about the Disabled Children's Register email disabled.childrens.register@newcastle.gov.uk
+🎟️ The Max Card gives free or cheaper access to lots of activities and attractions across the UK.
+It is for children and young people aged 17 and under, who have a disability.
+To apply for a Max Card, email disabled.childrens.register@newcastle.gov.uk

 🚌 You can find lots of support to help your family travel around and save money.
 From free travel to blue badge parking our travel discounts and support information has what you need.